SuperNiceDev/snd-react-lib/README.md

 This will become a collection of components, hook and utils which I use in projects very often and now want to share with the community.

-Feel free to use, fork and share.
+Feel free to use, fork, improve or share.
 You are also welcome to raise questions and issues.
+The code is still work in progress, but constantly improved.
 The plan is to add one new item every few days.

 ## Main Technologies